-First stop would be the new book Solution Focused Brief Therapy: 100 Key Points and Techniques, written by BRIEF (Harvey Ratner, Evan George and Chris Iveson) and published by Routledge and available direct from this organisation, which can be used as a self-supervision tool as well as a cover-to-cover read.
+First stop would be the popular Solution Focused Brief Therapy: 100 Key Points and Techniques, written by BRIEF (Harvey Ratner, Evan George and Chris Iveson), published by Routledge and available direct from this organisation, which can be used as a self-supervision tool as well as a cover-to-cover read.
 Most issues that arise in a session will be covered in the book so the more dog-eared it becomes the better your practice is likely to be.
-Our other recent publication, Brief Coaching (Iveson, George and Ratner), also published by Routledge and available from BRIEF, has invaluable transcripts from sessions to augment the in-depth study of BRIEF's unique Solution Focused approach.
+Another of our books, Brief Coaching: A Solution Focused Approach (Iveson, George and Ratner), also published by Routledge and available from BRIEF, has invaluable transcripts from sessions to augment the in-depth study of BRIEF's unique Solution Focused approach.

 Manuals or workbooks

 The first handbook to be published was Handbook of Solution-Focused Brief Therapy edited by Miller, Hubble and Duncan (1996).
 Of particular value in the UK is the Handbook of Solution Focused Therapy (2003) edited by O’Connell and Palmer, which contains chapters on a range of applications of the approach, as well as on research.
 A more recent edition is that edited by Nelson & Thomas (2007), which includes chapters by British practitioners.
-Of great importance, especially from a research point of view, is the recent Evidence Base handbook edited by Franklin and others which, in addition to many chapters about outcome studies that have been carried out also has overview and historical chapters about the approach, and also includes a chapter on BRIEF's research over the years.
+Of great importance, especially from a research point of view, is Solution-Focused Brief Therapy: A Handbook of Evidence-Based Practice edited by Franklin and others which, in addition to many chapters about outcome studies that have been carried out also has overview and historical chapters about the approach, and also includes a chapter on BRIEF's research over the years.

 U.K. based introductions

 For U.K. based readers in particular it is worth mentioning texts written by therapists practising in the UK.
-In addition to the two reent books mentioned above, the BRIEF team has also published a second edition of Problem to Solution (George, Iveson & Ratner 1999).
-This is the largest selling introduction to solution focused brief therapy in Britain and offers five case-based chapters in addition to two chapters of introduction to the approach and one chapter focusing on particular issues.
-Iveson (2001) has written the world’s only book on solution focused work with older people.
-O’Connell (2012 & 2001) brings to his books his wide experience in the field of counselling while Hawkes, Marsh and Wilgosh (1998) draw on their specific expertise in the field of mental health.
-Lethem (1994) also draws on work carried out in a British context in writing about women and children, as do Rhodes and Ajmal (1995) and Ajmal and Rees (2001) and Young (2009)in writing about work in schools.
+Some, including the BRIEF-authored books, have already been mentioned above.
+BRIEF's Chris Iveson (2001) has written the world’s only book on Solution Focused work with older people.
+O’Connell (2012 & 2001) brings to his books his wide experience in the field of counselling.
 Jacob (2001) has made a significant contribution to the challenging field of eating disorders.
-Burns (2005) has brought a speech and language therapist’s perspective to health issues, and Ghul, Duncan and Mousley (2006) have written on mental health issues from the occupational therapist’s perspective.
-Macdonald’s book (2007) is a general introduction with a mental health emphasis and Henden has fulfilled more than 30 years of work with suicidal clients with his recent book (2008).
-Jackson and McKergow’s The Solutions Focus (2006) goes outside of the therapy world to look at work in organisations.
+Burns (2016) has brought a speech and language therapist’s perspective to health issues, and Ghul, Duncan and Mousley (2006) have written on mental health issues from the occupational therapist’s perspective.
+Macdonald’s book (2007) is a general introduction with a mental health emphasis.
+Jackson and McKergow’s The Solutions Focus (2006) goes outside of the therapy world to look at work in organisations, and Jackson has also co-authored Positively Speaking with Waldman.
+Of particular interest to social workers, among others, is Shennan (2014) and Walsh (2010).
 The wide ranging Handbook featuring a number of UK practitioners has already been mentioned.

 A growth area in the future is likely to be that of coaching and work in organisations.
-BRIEF's Brief Coaching is a key text in the field.
+BRIEF's two books are key texts in the field.
 There is also prominent work by other UK writers, such as O'Connell, Palmer and Williams (2012) and the aforementioned book by Jackson and McKergow.
-Outside of the UK there is the book by Berg and Szabo (Brief Coaching for Lasting Solutions) and also the work of Frederike Bannink.
+Outside of the UK there is the book by Berg and Szabo (Brief Coaching for Lasting Solutions) and the volume Solution Focused Management edited by Lueger & Korn (2006).

-The key text on research is the Evidence Based Handbook edited by Franklin and others, which, as mentioned above, includes a chapter detailing BRIEF's own outcome studies down the years.
+The key text on research is Solution-Focused Brief Therapy: A Handbook of Evidence-Based Practice edited by Franklin and others, which, as mentioned above, includes a chapter detailing BRIEF's own outcome studies down the years.
 Chapters relating to research are to be found in various other books, including the Handbooks and Macdonald’s own book.

 Of added interest is the work of Scott Miller and his associates, Barry Duncan & Mark Hubble.
 Scott worked as a member of the Milwaukee team from 1989 to 1993 and since then has maintained a strenuous interest in what works in therapy, regardless of the practitioner’s model.
 Escape from Babel (1997) is an early example of how their findings pose a challenge to how therapists’ construe successful practice, and since then they have developed simple evaluation questionnaires for clients to rate their therapy sessions, downloadable from www.scottdmiller.com/performance-metrics.